dxc-iq-toolkit/ansible-role-dehydrated-dns/README.md

 ### Required

-`hosted_zone_domain`: domain name associated with the AWS Route 53 hosted zone where your DNS entry will be created `hosted_zone_id`: if you have both a public and private hosted zone associated with your domain name
+`hosted_zone_domain`: domain name associated with the AWS Route 53 hosted zone where your DNS entry will be created `hosted_zone_id`: only required if you have both a public and private hosted zone associated with your domain name

 ### Optional